scikit-bio/scikit-bio/README.rst

 scikit-bio is available under the new BSD license.
-See `COPYING.txt <https://github.com/biocore/scikit-bio/blob/master/COPYING.txt>`__ for scikit-bio's license, and the `licenses directory <https://github.com/biocore/scikit-bio/tree/master/licenses>`_ for the licenses third-party software that is
+See `COPYING.txt <https://github.com/biocore/scikit-bio/blob/master/COPYING.txt>`__ for scikit-bio's license, and the `licenses directory <https://github.com/biocore/scikit-bio/tree/master/licenses>`_ for the licenses of third-party software that is
 (either partially or entirely) distributed with scikit-bio.

 Projects using scikit-bio